proxymurder/hwrf/README.md

 Proxyd works with three submodules:

 -   [php/src](https://github.com/proxymurder/laravel-template) submodule which normally contain the API, as well as the OAuth endpoints.
--   [node/vue/app](https://github.com/proxymurder/vue-template) submodule which contain the vite generated static files for VueJs PWA or SPA.
+-   [node/vue/app](https://github.com/proxymurder/vue-template) submodule which contain the vite generated static files for VueJS progressive web app (PWA).
+Vue template is replicable, to a point where most frontend code will be housed inside of `node/vue`, all of them using the same OAuth endpoints to authorize and validate data, aswell as the same Nginx frontend file, or a variant using another root directory.
 -   [node/websockets/ws](https://github.com/proxymurder/ws-template) submodule which run's all of the in house websocket connections, utilities and optional express app.

 All three submodules, aswell as proxyd repositoy, are templates and should be created on new proxyd project.